rweigel/phys260/Magnetic_Force_and_Torque/Magnetic_Force_and_Torque.md

 # Torques on Current Loops

 In the previous section, you considered forces on the current loops when $\bfvec{B}=B_o\khat$.
 The forces on all of the current loops that you drew should have been such that the loop would not tend to translate (the net force should have been zero).

-The general result is the net force on a closed loop in a _constant_ magnetic field is zero.
+%The general result is the net force on a closed loop in a _constant_ magnetic field is zero.
 To see this, think of computing the force by adding all of the force vectors in each of the previous problems head--to--tail.
 The head of the last vector will end up at the tail of the first vector, so the sum of all of the blue vectors is zero.

 The net torque on a closed loop in a constant magnetic field can be non--zero (in which case it will tend to rotate).